 - 1.8.1 All HSREC members and HSREC Administration shall sign a standard confidentiality and non-disclosure agreement on appointment to HSREC. - 1.8.2 All HSREC business, documents, discussions and correspondence are considered confidential.

-1.9 Continuous Professional Development in Research Ethics
+1.9 Continuous Professional Development of HSREC members and administration in Research Ethics